1 Company information

 Subsequent measurement of debt instruments depends on the Company's business model for managing the asset and the cash flow characteristics of the asset.
 There are three measurement categories into which the Company classifies its debt instruments:

-represent solely payments of principal and interest are measured at amortised cost.
-A gain or loss on a debt investment that is subsequently measured at amortised cost and is not part of a hedging relationship is recognised in statement of profit or loss when the asset is derecognised or impaired.
+• Amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
+A gain or loss on a debt investment that is subsequently measured at amortised cost and is not part of a hedging relationship is recognised in statement of profit and loss when the asset is derecognised or impaired.
 Interest income from these financial assets is included in other income using the effective interest rate method.

 • Fair value through other comprehensive income (FVOCI): Assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets' cash flows represent solely payments of principal and interest, are measured at fair value through other comprehensive income (FVOCI).
 Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses which are recognised in profit and loss.
 Interest income from these financial assets is included in other income using the effective interest rate method.

 • Fair value through profit or loss (FVTPL): Assets that do not meet the criteria for amortised cost or FVOCI are measured at fair value through profit or loss.
-A gain or loss on a debt investment that is subsequently measured at fair value through profit or loss and is not part of a hedging relationship is recognised in profit or loss and presented net in the statement of profit and loss within other gains/ (losses) in the period in which it arises.
+A gain or loss on a debt investment that is subsequently measured at fair value through profit or loss and is not part of a hedging rela tionship is recognised in profit or loss and presented net in the statement of profit and loss within other gains/(losses) in the period in which it arises.
 Interest income from these financial assets is included in other income.

 Impairment of financial assets